 The Right Way To Do Downward Dog Pose Video

-Beautiful now we’re gonna show you guys a low Cobra, so oftentimes people come all the way up to a high Cobra.
+Beautiful, now we’re gonna show you guys a low Cobra, so oftentimes people come all the way up to a high Cobra.
 So we’re gonna stay low to the ground.
 Hips stay on the floor, you’re pressing your pubic bone down, you’re pressing the tops of your toes down into the ground.
 Now you bring the elbows and squeeze them together behind the back shoulders.
 Back.
 Okay, now lengthen through the crown of your head.

-So there’s no wrinkles in the back of your neck or just take another inhale and exhale lower everything back down.
+So there are no wrinkles in the back of your neck or just take another inhale and exhale lower everything back down.
 So nice pull-up dog, this one is so important.
 Yes, okay, so I often see it as in class.
 You drop the head back.
 So that’s a little bit.
-It gets crunchy in the neck right so think of lifting the gaze a little bit spreading.
+It gets crunchy in the neck so think of lifting the gaze a little bit spreading.